olejardamir/Hertz/CommunityTesting.md

 ## TODO FIXES
-- add a "sellAllTokens" function
+- none at the moment

 If any issues are detected, they will be fixed and links updated on this page and announced to Telegram: https://t.me/joinchat/Ote9nhcPmwqf4Kmh3Fh6Uw